 I learned more about the European Economic Crisis by interviewing the protesters at Frankfurt than by listening to my professor’s lecture.
 Yes, I got an A.

-Travel is the best school and life is the dean, if it wasn’t for my visit to Muslim countries and to Jerusalem I would have never been able to find the inspiration for my thesis about the “Marketing of Religion”.
+Travel is the best school and life is the dean, if it wasn’t for my visit to Muslim countries and to Israel, I would have never been able to find the inspiration for my thesis about the “Marketing of Religion”.

-Study Abroad Travel Tips #05: Set a goal and make it happen!
+Set a goal and make it happen!

 You are your own best cheerleader so you really need to keep yourself motivated to accomplish all of your goals!
 After my trip to Spain, I set the goal of visiting at least two countries each month and to travel at least once to another continent.